SylvainSoKette/ld50/README.md

 ## DinoMight

 No time left !
 We have to protect our planet !
-Our species survived over a hundred million years, we developped all kind of technologies, we are forever !
+Our species survived over a hundred million years, we developed all kind of technologies, we are forever !

 Get out there and place our advanced killer satellites to destroy our nemesis: